Last Updated On : 25-May-2026

 Which step does the administrator need to complete next?

-Import the Trusted Host information to the Trust Authority Cluster
+D. Import the Trusted Host information to the Trusted Cluster

 An administrator plans to bri ng VMware vCenter offline in order to perform hardware mainte-nance on the host where the vCenter Server Appliance is running.